-Käte Rogalli is the first trans person to be commemorated with a stumble stone with her real name engraved on it
+Käte Rogalli is the first transgender person to have a stumble stone with her real name engraved on it

-The stumble stone was laid on August 31, 2023 in front of her former home on Hagelberger Straße in Kreuzberg.
+The stumble stone was laid on August 31, 2023 in front of where she lived on Hagelberger Straße in Kreuzberg.

 Käte was born in 1903 in Berlin and was assigned male at birth.
 When she was young, she worked as a technical draughtsman and precision mechanic.
-She was often mistaken for a girl in men’s clothing and ended up losing her job due to discrimination in the workplace.
+She was often mistaken for a girl in men’s clothing and ended up losing her job due to discrimination.

-However, in the middle of the 1920’s she got in touch with the Institute for Sexual Science, where founder Magnus Hirschfeld researched gender and sexuality.
-The institute was also a gathering place for Berlin’s LGBT+ community – and in particular Berlin’s trans women.
+However, in the middle of the 1920’s she got in touch with Institut für Sexualwissenschaft (Institute for Sexual Science), where founder Magnus Hirschfeld researched gender and sexuality.

-In his research, Hirschfeld had found that transgenderism was an innate characteristic and that trans women were not gay men dressed immodestly in women’s clothing.
-Hirschfeld coined the word ‘transvestite’ to describe what we now call trans women.
+In his research, Hirschfeld had found that transgenderism was an innate characteristic and that trans women were not gay men dressed ‘immodestly in women’s clothing’.
+Hirschfeld coined the word ‘transvestite’ to describe what we nowadays call trans women.

 Society changed radically when Hitler and the Nazis took power in Germany in 1933.
-Among other things, the Nazi regime changed Paragraph 175 so that minor offenses were required to be arrested and convicted.
-And the punishment was increased to five years in prison – that is, internment in a concentration camp.
+Among other things, the Nazi regime changed Paragraph 175 so that minor offenses were enough to be arrested and convicted.
+And the punishment was increased to five years in prison – that was, internment in a concentration camp.

 This had a huge impact on trans women like Käte.
 In 1936, she was arrested by the Gestapo and had her transvestite certificate revoked.
 She was also forced to wear men’s clothes and thus considered a gay man by the Nazis.
 Shortly after, she was arrested again for wearing women’s clothes.